rohitkrai03/rhte-devconsole-lab/deploy-image.md

 - All the other **Advanced Options** are same as **Git Import Flow** and can be used to fine tune the configuration of deployed application.

-- Click on create once all required form fields are filled to create the application.
+- Click on **Create** once all required form fields are filled to create the application.
-- After successful creation of the application you will be redirected to the **Topology View** where you can check the details of the application created, access the connected resources created for the application, check the build status, access route of the application etc.
+- After successful creation of the application you will be redirected to the **Topology View** where you can check the details of the application created.

 Next Lab: [5 - Import an application from Git and build using Dockerfile](./dockerfile.md)<br>
 [Home](./README.md)